WardLT/applied-ai-for-materials/molecular-property-prediction/message-passing-networks/assignment/assignment.md

 scale.std = outputs.numpy().std()
 ```

-Completing Step 1 and 2 will give your model more flexibility (with adding the additional dense layers) and ensure it predicts
+Completing Steps 1-3 will give your model more flexibility (with adding the additional dense layers) and ensure it predicts
 reasonable values for the output (with adding the scale layer)

-*Step 3*: Fit the model using an [early stopping callback.](https://keras.io/api/callbacks/early_stopping/)
+*Step 4*: Fit the model using an [early stopping callback.](https://keras.io/api/callbacks/early_stopping/)

 Use both the training and validation loaders.
 Run for 128 epochs with a batch size of 32 with an early stopping patience of 8 epochs.
 Make sure to use `restore_best_weights=True` in your callback.

-Now, repeat steps 2-3 with 0, 1, 4 and 8 message passing layers (please use `verbose=False` when fitting, so the notebooks aren't huge):
+Now, repeat steps 2-4 with 0, 1, 4 and 8 message passing layers (please use `verbose=False` when fitting, so the notebooks aren't huge):

 - Plot the change in the best loss on the test set as a function of number of layers.
 Do you observe a continual increase with the number of layers?

-## Question 4: Explore readout layers
+## Question 3: Evaluate different readout layers

 All of our previous questions used the atomization energy as an output.
 Atomization energy generally increases with the size of the molecule because there are more bonds to break.